-Get Your Guide now offer a guided tour of Progreso with a visit to Pig beach also included.
-They pick you up and drop you off in your hotel in Merida or Progreso so this can take a lot of stress out of managing the logistics of your trip yourself if you are not renting a car in Mexico and you don’t want to mess around with ubers.
+Get Your Guide now offers a guided tour of Progreso with a visit to Pig Beach also included.
+They pick you up and drop you off in your hotel in Merida or Progreso so this can take a lot of stress out of managing the logistics of your trip yourself if you are not renting a car in Mexico and you don’t want to mess around with Uber.

 Stroll up and down the Malecon

 The Malecon is the name of the main promenade that runs along the seafront in Progreso Yucatan.
 Walking here is particularly pleasant at the golden hour or at sunset when the sky is illuminated in shades of pink and orange.

 You will find that when the tourists and the daytrippers leave, Progreso is an altogether more serene and peaceful place.
 There are some interesting things to see along the walk – outdoor light installations, street art, thought-provoking graffiti, and contemporary art pieces.